Learn more about Demerol and its uses, side effects, and more.

-Demerol, which is also called meperidine or Pethidine, is a drug used to treat moderate to severe pain.
+Demerol is a drug used to treat moderate to severe pain.
 In the United States, it can be taken orally or through injection.
 The manufacturer has specified that the dosage for an adult is 50 to 150 mg every three or four hours when the drug is taken orally.
+Demerol is also called:

 Demerol works quickly and can become addictive.
 Taking Demerol for a long time and/or taking more than the recommended doses increases the risk of addiction.
 Consequently, the United States government has labeled Demerol as a Schedule II controlled substance.
 Drugs in this category have a high potential for abuse and can result in severe physical and/or psychological dependence.